centria/algo-and-data/docs/part2.md

 ## Common time complexities

 Certain time complexities are often found in algorithms.
-Let's go through a fex of these.
+Let's go through a few of these.

 ### Constant time, O(1)